 - Bowles, Samuel, M. Franzini, and Ugo Pagano.
 1999.
 The Politics and Economics of Power.
-London and New York: Routledge. - Olson, Mancur.
+London and New York: Routledge. - Galbraith, John Kenneth.
+1983.
+The Anatomy of Power.
+Aldershot Hants, England and Brookfield, Vermont, USA: Houghton Mifflin Company. - Olson, Mancur.
 1965.
 The Logic of Collective Action.
 Public Goods and the Theory of Groups.
 Harvard economic studies, Vol. 124.
 Cambridge, Mass.: Harvard University Press. - Olson, Mancur.
 1982.
 The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities.
 New Haven: Yale University Press.
 Read as much as you can, with special emphasis on Chs.
 1-3 (pp. 1-75).
 [75 pages] - Sherman, Howard J. 1985.
 Monopoly Capital vs. the Fundamentalists.
 In Rethinking Marxism.
 Struggles in Marxist Theory.
 Essays for Harry Magdoff & Paul Sweezy, edited by S. Resnick and R. Wolff.
 Brooklyn, NY: Autonomedia, pp. 359-377.

-9. Mergers and Globalization
+8. Mergers and Globalization